-52 NER, cls.
+84 NER, cll.
 6.2.1(e) and 6.2.2(e).

-53 NER, cls.
+85 NER, cll.
 6.2.1(d) and 6.2.2(d).

 The AER acknowledges the need to classify services in such a way as to allow flexibility to DNSPs to alter the exact specification (but not the nature) of a service during the regulatory control period.
-At the same time the AER needs to provide certainty as to how specific services, particularly new services that may arise during a regulatory control period, are classified.
-This balance can be achieved by grouping services for the purpose of classification as provided for by the NER.54 This approach to service classification has the advantage of classifying a class of activities, rather than the specific activities performed as part of the service, allowing the specific definition or magnitude of services to change whilst maintaining the desired classification.
+At the same time, the AER needs to provide certainty as to how specific services, particularly new services that may arise during a regulatory control period, are classified.
+This balance can be achieved by grouping services for the purpose of classification as provided for by the NER.86 This approach has the advantage of classifying a class of activities, rather than the specific activities performed as part of the service, allowing the specific definition or magnitude of services to change whilst maintaining the desired classification.
 Such broad classifications may be combined with a list of specific services that are included (but not limited to) that classification grouping.

-2.5.3 Classification of distribution services
+2.7.3 Classification of distribution services

 Having regard to the presumption in favour of the previous regulatory approach for prescribed distribution services and excluded distribution services discussed above, this section considers whether a different classification in each instance is clearly more appropriate.
-The following service groupings are discussed in turn below:
+The following service groupings are discussed in turn: